 About the training provider

-Henry Maynard Primary is based in Walthamstow and, as a school, we have successfully been involved in leading teacher training for more than 12 years.
+Henry Maynard Primary School is based in Walthamstow and, as a school, we have successfully been involved in leading teacher training for more than 12 years.
 We provide initial teacher training leading to the awards of QTS and PGCE (validated by the University of Brighton).

 We have a great track record of producing outstanding teachers, leaders and head teachers of the future.
 100% of our trainees in 19/20 secured a teaching position at the end of the course.
 The majority of our trainees take up NQT positions in one of our partnership schools.

 Training with disabilities and other needs

 Our buildings are accessible and we follow an equality policy in line with the Equalities Act of 2010.
 We welcome applications from all candidates meeting entry requirements and we offer appropriate support to applicants with disabilities and other needs.
 Applicants with additional needs should contact us so we can discuss how we can support them.